shivampriya01/Cypress-QA-Automation-Assessment-Project-Submission-New-Relic/README.md

 ### Strategy Test
 - **Testing Strategy and Prioritization for Cat Adoption Team Website (with sense of Sales Led Growth) - [CatAdoptionTeam](https://catadoptionteam.org/)**
   1. **Cat Adoption**
-     - Enable ease of cat adoption process for users by providing smooth navigation betweens sections and pages.
+     - Enable ease of cat adoption process for users by providing smooth navigation between sections and pages.
 It shall includes clear information on how to adopt, adoption fees, policies, locations and a list of available cats and kittens.
-     End Goal: To convert more adoption of cats by offering seaamless workflows for information and forms, increasing sales for organization across various geo-locations and categories of cats.
+     - End Goal: To convert more adoption of cats by offering seaamless workflows for information and forms, increasing sales for organization across various geo-locations and categories of cats.
        ```bash
        it("Should display right steps cards for adoption process page", () => {});
        it("Should navigate to policies and fees page from 'How To Adopt' page", () => {});